tnrud99/viewer/README.md

 ### Viewing Synchronized Videos

 1. Open the generated VE URL
-2. The viewer will automatically load both videos
+2. The Multi-Window Viewer will automatically load both videos
 3. Use the synchronized controls to play/pause both videos
 4. Use the "Resync" button if synchronization drifts
+5. Enjoy the dual-window synchronized viewing experience

+### Recording Process

+1. Open the Recorder interface
+2. Enter the YouTube video URL you want to react to
+3. Start recording your reaction
+4. Use the pause/play controls to synchronize with the original video
+5. Download the timestamp data when finished

 ## 🔧 Configuration